 DAY TO DAY, STOCK prices are driven by the latest news—government data, corporate announcements, political developments, you name it—which is why it’s so hard to forecast short-term performance.
 But in theory, over the long term, the key driver of stock returns should be economic growth.

-Problem is, the past 50 years are a little misleading, as you’ll learn in the next section.
+Problem is, the past 50 years could be a little misleading, as you’ll learn in the next section.
 Yes, there may be a long-run relationship between economic growth and stock returns.
 But stock investors may not reap the full benefits of economic growth.

 Moreover, economic growth and stock returns seem barely related in the short term.
 Why not?
 Investors don’t care whether the economy is booming or suffering right now.
 Instead, they’re focused on what might happen next year or the year after that.
 This is the reason savvy investors will often buy stocks in the midst of a recession, anticipating that the economy will soon recover.

 Next: Margins Up, Tax Down